kubearchive/kubearchive/DEVELOPMENT.md

 # Development

-This document helps you to setup a development environment so you can contribute to KubeArchive.
+This document helps you to setup a development environment so you can contribute to Kronicler.
 It also contain instructions to run integration tests, remote IDE debugging and other processes.

 ## Requisites